 Quinoa come in a wide array of colors, including black, red, gray, pink, yellow, purple, green, and orange.
 The most common colors are white and red.

 Although not a grain, pasta, like grains, is the base for many dishes.
-Gluten-free pastas are made from a variety of ingredients, such as soybeans, quinoa, corn, buckwheat, white rice, and brown rice.
+Gluten-free pastas are made from a variety of ingredients, such as quinoa, corn, buckwheat, white rice, brown rice, beans, and more.

 Other gluten-free grains, or grain-like foods, include buckwheat, corn, amaranth, teff, sorghum, and millet.
 Click here for a list of gluten-free flours and grains.